ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

    exaclty once; it will be replaced with the description calculated according to the other rules.  (``_desc`` substitution happens after ``_colour`` substitution.)

+ * ``occulted`` [table, contents depend on ``occulted.method``].
+If specified, these pieces be occulted.
+For example, when a player has them in their hand and the hand is active and owned by them, only the occulted view (eg, the back of a playing card) will be shown.
+This a table whose other contents depend on its key ``method``, which must be a string:

+  * ``"ByColour"``: Occult by displaying a particular recolouring of this piece.
+The sub-key ``colour`` names a recolouring - one of the keys of the ``colours`` group parameter.
+When the piece is occulted it will show that colour, instead of its actual colour.
+    In the description, ``_colour`` will be elided rather than substitued (along with up to one of any spaces either side of it).

+  * ``"ByBack"``: Occult by displaying the back of this piece, as specified by the ``back`` group parameter.
+The ``occulted`` table must also contain a sub-entry ``ilk``, a string.
+Pieces which have the same ``ilk`` display identically when occulted, even if the different piece definitions imply different backs.
+(Whichever pieces are first loaded define what the backs of a particular ilk look.)

+    For pieces that are like cards, the ilk should be different for cards which have different backs in the game.
+Generally, standard playing cards should all specify ``card-back``.